“I love you but I am not in love with you anymore” and “I have lost feelings for you” are different words with the same feeling.

 Upon hearing these words, many of us do four things:

-Only your ex can tell you why he/she lost feelings for you.
-Others including myself can only speculate, but you and your ex are only two people in the relationship, the only ones who really know what goes on behind closed doors, so to speak.
+Only your ex can tell you how they are feeling about some of the things that happened in the relationship that caused them to fall out of love, not feel in love and more, or not feel the same way about you.
+Others, including myself can only speculate, but you and your ex are only two people in the relationship, the only ones who really know what goes on behind closed doors, literally.

 Once you know why your ex lost feelings for you, begin to work on a plan to bring back those feelings.

-Say for example if your ex says he/she lost feelings because you both fell into a routine and things became boring, going to the gym and working out or expanding your social network will have very little impact if your conversations are still boring, or if you are texting calling your ex every 2-3 days at exactly the same time.
+Say for example if your ex says they lost feelings because you both fell into a routine and things became boring, going to the gym, expanding your social network or meditating will have very little impact if none of those things are the reasons your ex lost feelings for you.

 Don’t get me wrong.
 Working out and getting fit after a break-up helps you feel more confident about yourself, and confident is good.
 Expanding your social circles makes you more independent and not needy, and that’s a good thing.
 But that only takes you so far when trying to attract back someone who left you because the relationship became boring.

-Your ex may like the new happy, confident and independent you, and be genuinely happy about the changes you’ve made, but if you can’t show/prove to him/her that the two of you can talk about a variety of interesting topics/things, explore new things and mix it up in and out of the bedroom (depending on what became boring), those feelings are not coming back.
+Your ex may like the new happy, confident and independent you, and be genuinely happy about the changes you’ve made, but if you can’t show/prove to them that things will not fall into a routine once you are back together, those feelings are not coming back.